FOUNDATIONSTATUTES

 § 7 Board of Directors

-§ 8 Duties of the Board
+§ 8 Duties of the Board of Directors

-• the administration of the foundation’s assets,
+• the management of the foundation's assets,

 • the use of the foundation’s funds,